Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: Conclusions

-In summary, our theory on sojourn probabilities for diffusive stochastic dynamics provides a comprehensive and physical picture of the rather technical literature on path probabilities for systems with state-dependent noise, relates the concept of path probabilities to measurement, and in particular for the first time quantifies the probability for a stochastic trajectory to remain within a constant-radius tube around a twice continously differentiable reference path.
+In summary, our present work on sojourn probabilities for diffusive stochastic dynamics provides a comprehensive and physical picture of the rather technical literature on path probabilities for systems with state-dependent noise, relates the concept of path probabilities for such systems to measurement, and in particular for the first time quantifies the probability for a stochastic trajectory to remain within a constant-radius tube around a twice continuously differentiable reference path.